Golpette/antibiotic-resistance/README.md

 Code related to a project investigating the evolution of antibiotic resistance conducted at Edinburgh University, 2016, with Bartek Waclaw and Rosalind Allen.

-C++/Mathematica code originally written by Bartek and developed by me. <br/>
+C++ agent based simulations originally written by Bartek and developed by me. <br/>
 Java/Python simulations and data analysis scripts written by me.

 <br/>